Keerthanagowrisankar2003/Spese/README.md

 ## `EXPLANATION`:
 - This ER Diagram consists of the tables `User`,`Income`,- `Expense category`,`Expense`,`Membership` and the `group`.
-- The `user table `consists if the details of the user.
+- The `user table `consists of the details of the user.
 - The `income table` consists of the Income details of a particular user like source of the income,amount,and the date of recieving the income.
-- The `expense table `category consists of the information on the particular category the user have spent.
+- The `expense category table ` consists of the information on the particular category the user have spent.
 - The `expense table `consists of the information of the expense spent by the user on the particular category with the date and the amount they have spent.
 - The membership table  links the table group and the user.
 - The group table allows the users to create groups among the users.